TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 + useQuery(['todos'], fetchTodos)
 ```

+#### Codemod

+To make this migration easier, we decided to deliver a codemod.

+> The codemod is a best efforts attempt to help you migrate the breaking change.
+Please review the generated code thoroughly!
+Also, there are edge cases that cannot be found by the code mod, so please keep an eye on the log output.

-To make this migration easier we decided to deliver a codemod.
-You can easily apply it by using one (or both) of the following commands.
+You can easily apply it by using one (or both) of the following commands:

 If you want to run it against `.js` or `.jsx` files, please use the command below: